By the Fire

-By the Fire is the 13th solo studio album by Thurston Moore.
+By the Fire is the thirteenth solo studio album by the American musician Thurston Moore, released on September 25, 2020, via The Daydream Library Series.

+Recording

+Most of the album was recorded by Kristian Craig Robinson at Total Refreshment Centre, London.
+Otherwise, "Breath" was recorded by Paul Epworth at The Church Studios (also in London), and both "Calligraphy" and "Dreamers Work" were recorded in Paris, France.

+Title

-Moore claimed the album and its release were a political act saying "I put out By the Fire as a political move.
-Any time you put out a record, a book, a fanzine, a blog, a cassette, a CD, whatever you're doing, that's a political move.
+Moore claimed that the album's release was a political act, saying "Any time you put out a record, ... that's a political move.
 You're actually engaging in a social world.
 I called it By the Fire because of that.
 [It's] the idea of people sitting around a fire and dialoguing."

-Reception
+Release

+By the Fire was released on September 25, 2020, by The Daydream Library Series.
+It subsequently peaked on the UK Independent and Scottish Albums Charts at no. 10 and no. 49, respectively.

+Critical reception

+The review aggregator AnyDecentMusic? gave the album a weighted average score of 7.6 out of 10 from fourteen critic scores.
-Ron Hart of Spin called the album "his most direct solo outing since his 1995 debut, Psychic Hearts."
-Stuart Berman of Pitchfork praised the album and said of the almost 90 minutes length of the album "it's a record that justifies and even demands the extra space to explore."

-Daniel Sylvester of Exclaim! was less effusive calling the album "boring and tedious" and said of it "much of the material sounds like Sonic Youth, even if the quality isn't there."
+Stuart Berman of Pitchfork praised the album and said of its almost ninety-minute length: "it's a record that justifies and even demands the extra space to explore."
+Daniel Sylvester of Exclaim! was less effusive, calling the album "boring and tedious".